KiwiSaver

 When an investment passes a certain threshold of value, we typically recommend investing with a range of different investment managers.
 This is to avoid ‘concentration risk’, or the risk of one investment manager underperforming over a period of time.
 While concentration risk isn’t a problem for most KiwiSaver members yet, as most balances are reasonably modest, an investment approach which spreads risk between different investment managers is currently only possible with select KiwiSaver Schemes.

 There are still many misconceptions about KiwiSaver.
-One of these is that any investment made into KiwiSaver is guaranteed by the government.
+One of these is that the government guarantees any investment made into KiwiSaver.
 While the government regulates KiwiSaver providers and helps administer KiwiSaver, the government does not guarantee returns for KiwiSaver investments.
 This means any investment you make in KiwiSaver is made at your own risk.
 Arguably, this is actually a significant advantage, as it means that not only should you take an interest in a KiwiSaver Scheme investment (as you should with all investments), but it also stops KiwiSaver providers from taking undue risks - which many surely would if the government was there to reimburse any losses when they made a mistake!

 Investments in KiwiSaver are subject to the KiwiSaver Act of 2006.
 As is the case with most pieces of legislation, this act has been changed with successive governments.
-In general terms, the more years there are to pass before you retire, the higher the likelihood that there will be more changes to KiwiSaver by different governments.
+In general terms, the more years there are to pass before you retire, the higher the likelihood that there will be more changes to KiwiSaver by different governments led by a succession of different politicians.

 Specifically, to date, a number of the financial incentives originally designed to encourage people to use KiwiSaver have since been modified or removed.
 The eligibility age for New Zealand Superannuation has also been increased, which increases the age people must reach to access a KiwiSaver investment.

-Your entry age, who you choose to place a KiwiSaver Scheme investment with, your contribution rate, and the type of fund you choose can all have massive effects over the long-term.
-Many New Zealanders are simply sleep-walking towards retirement, and have not idea how much they might need for their retirement nest egg.
+Your entry age, who you choose to place a KiwiSaver Scheme investment with, your contribution rate, and the type of fund you choose can all have massive effects over the long term.
+Many New Zealanders are simply sleep-walking towards retirement, and have no idea how much they might need for their retirement nest egg.

 Thank you for reaching out!
 One of our colleagues will be in touch within one working day.